-Sammakka Sarakka Jathara is going to start in 2nd week (12th to 15th) of Feb for 2014 year. i.e magha sudha pournami days.
+Sammakka Sarakka Jathara is going to start in the 3rd week (17th to 20th) of February for 2016 year. i.e magha sudha pournami days.

-A little festival of tribal origin in Andhra Pradesh has become a major pilgrimage in the last six years.
+A little festival of tribal origin in Telangana State has become a major pilgrimage in the last six years.
 The Sammakka festival is held once in every two years at Medaram, in the heart of the thick forests of Warangal district.
 The population of the little forest village at Medaram in normal times never exceeds 300.
-Suddenly, during the month of February it rises to over 90 Lakhs.... of devotees come from all over Andhra Pradesh and five neighboring states.
+Suddenly, during the month of February it rises to over 90 Lakhs.... of devotees come from all over Telangana State and five neighboring states.
 This festival is held to get the blessings of goddesses Sammakka and Sarakka.
 It's believed that in those 3 to 4 days of the Jatara, goddesses real presence is felt.

 People believe in Goddesses Sammakka, Sarakka fulfill their desires